 I believe there is a lot of mis-information circulating about stromanthe triostar, and prayer plants in general because it has been a fairly easy and stable plant to grow and as such, I often forget to fuss over it.

 I did plant two smaller plants together in this larger pot (they are in a 10″ plastic nursery pot that is tucked inside this ceramic planter.) as I feel most prayer plant varieties are much easier to care for in larger sizes.
 Bigger is better in this instance!

 Stromanthe Triostar may not be the plant for you if perfection is your goal.
-It is quite likely you will get brown tips on your leaves no matter how you fuss over your plant.
-It’s normal for leaves to do this as they process water, fertilizer and just generally age over time.
+It is quite likely you will get brown tips on your leaves and It’s normal for leaves to do this as they process water, fertilizer and just generally age over time.
 If it bothers you, you can take clean scissors and trim the brown bits off.
 It doesn’t bother me and I let them do their thing.

 Stromanthe Triostar General Care:

 Light: Generally, plants in the marantaceae or prayer plant family are best kept out of high light situations.
 Too much light will have the stromanthe curling it’s leaves up to protect them.
 If you notice your plant curling up, first look for pests and then move it back a bit from the light source.
 Indirect or dappled light is best.
 Mine is approximately 20 feet from a large west window.